Pick of the Pops: Alan Freeman

 Pick of the Pops returned to the BBC as an independent production by Unique Broadcasting on BBC Radio 2 on 5 April 1997, with Freeman now counting down two archive charts each Saturday afternoon, featuring the top 10s and interspersing trivia about the records, again researched by producer Swern.
 Freeman featured the years 1956 to 1991.

 Dale Winton

 Due to poor health and old age, Freeman retired from radio broadcasting after presenting his last edition of the show on 1 April 2000.
 He was replaced by Dale Winton, until the show's original weekly run ended in August 2004.
 The show continued with bank holiday and Christmas specials.

-Pick of the Pops then returned every week in September 2005, on a Sunday afternoon, again presented by Winton.
+Pick of the Pops then returned weekly in September 2005, on a Sunday afternoon, again presented by Winton.
 The BBC moved the show to a Saturday lunchtime slot in April 2009, where it remained until April 2025, when it moved back to Sundays.
-Dale featured 1957 to 1999 during his tenure.
+He featured 1957 to 1999 during his tenure.